yinstardev/svg-test/README.md

 ### Embedding in SwiftUI

-Here's a basic example of embedding a Liveboard in SwiftUI:
+Here's a basic example of embedding a Liveboard in SwiftUI with Embed & HostEvents support:

 ```swift
 struct LiveboardView: View {